A general power of attorney gives broad powers to a person or organization, known as an agent or attorney in fact, to act on your behalf. What powers?

 - Provide you with periodic updates to keep you or a third party of your choosing informed.

 - Be held responsible only for intentional misconduct, not for unknowingly doing something wrong.

 - Be aware that agents are not customarily compensated.

 - Know that you may decide to appoint multiple agents to act either jointly or separately in making decisions.
 This ensures more sound decisions, as they act as checks and balances of one another.
 But the downside?
 Multiple agents can disagree, and one person’s schedule can potentially delay important transactions or signings of legal documents.

 - Know that you’ve appointed a backup because he or she may become ill, be injured or in some way be unable to serve when the time comes.
 A successor agent takes over the power of attorney duties from the original agent if needed.

-You must sign and notarize your original power of attorney document and certify several copies.
-Banks and other businesses will not allow your agent to act on your behalf unless they receive a certified copy of the power of attorney.
-You may revoke a power of attorney at any time — notify your agent in writing and retrieve all copies, letting everyone know that your agent’s power of attorney has been revoked.
+You must sign and notarize your original POA document and certify several copies.
+Banks and other businesses will not allow your agent to act on your behalf unless they receive a certified copy of the POA.
+You may revoke a POA at any time — notify your agent in writing and retrieve all copies, letting everyone know that your agent’s power of attorney has been revoked.